moodlehq/moodle-plugin-ci/docs/Help.md

 - The suite option allows you to set the theme to use for behat test.
 If not specified, the default theme is used, e.g. usage: `--suite boost`
-- The profile option allows you to set the browser driver to use, default is Firefox.
-If you need Chrome, set `--profile chrome`.
+- The profile option allows you to set the browser driver to use, default is Firefox (or Chrome when `MOODLE_APP` is set).
+If you need a specific browser, use `--profile chrome` or `--profile firefox`.
+- The tags option allows you to specify which scenarios to run filtered by tags, default is the tag with the plugin's component name, e.g. usage: `--tags="@local_myplugin~@ciskip"`

 ## Upgrade guides